 If you have invested with mtps.expert, and now that the website is down, you’re wondering what you should do, this article is for you!
 Please read on!

-Recently, on January 26, we received the following report from a visitor who claims being scammed out of 19,000 EU, regarding a website which was hosted at mtps.expert, a URL which is currently defunct:
+Recently, on January 26, we received the following report from a visitor who claims to have been scammed out of 19,000 EU, regarding a website that was hosted at mtps.expert, a URL that is currently defunct:

 Hello, after listening to a woman named Chanel for a year (2021) about an opportunity to work with a broker who only charges 10% of the profits generated from my capital, she introduced me to Denis Bloom.
 With this guy, after making a small deposit of 1,000 euros, I decided to increase my capital in June 2021 to 8600 euros.

 The platform (mtps.expert) was showing a steady increase in my capital, not huge but better than the normal market.
 Denis was always very friendly, so at the end of November, he withdrew 1500 euros for me and deposited it in my bank account.

 At that point, he presented me with an opportunity for a short-term investment that could yield 6-7% in 20 days for new options from a new Indian bank.
 We agreed to talk again after the Christmas holidays.
 In January, I tried to contact him but there was no response by phone or email, even after contacting Chanel.